PrestaShop/prestashop.github.io/news/_posts/2020-03-12-ps17-minor-release-lifecycle.md

 When the branch reaches a point of maturity, which means only minor or trivial issues remain to be fixed, developers team create a Beta Build using the `1.7.7.x` branch codebase.

-This Beta build is provided to anyone and we open a one-month long Beta period where we ask **your** help.
+This Beta build is provided to anyone and we open a one-month long Beta period where you should test the beta and give your feedbacks, as this is crucial for your business.

 During this one month, we continue testing and fixing the 1.7.7.x (following the stabilization goal) but we know that we can only test and imagine a limited amount of usecases.
 The community however knows better than us all the possible ways to use PrestaShop to build a business.